dell/csm-docs/content/docs/getting-started/installation/openshift/unityxt/prerequisite/_index.md

 {{< tabpane text=true lang="en" >}}
 {{% tab header="FC" lang="en" %}}

 1. Complete the zoning of each host with the Unity Storage Array.
-Please refer to <a  href="https://elabnavigator.dell.com/vault/pdf/Linux.pdf" target="_blank" style="font-size:0.9rem">Host Connectivity Guide</a> for the guidelines when setting a Fibre Channel SAN infrastructure.
+Please refer to <a  href="https://elabnavigator.dell.com/vault/pdf/Linux.pdf" target="_blank" style="font-size:0.9rem">Host Connectivity Guide</a> for the guidelines when setting up a Fibre Channel SAN infrastructure.
 <br>

 2. Verify the initiators of each host are logged in to the Unity Storage Array.
 CSM will perform the Host Registration of each host with the Unity Array.